seanokai/ecommerce-website/games/ps4.md

 title: ps4
 ---

-#The new and revised PS4 with more space and quicker respojnse time
+#The new and revised PS4 with more space and quicker response time

 ###desicription: